civio/medicamentalia/_articles/contraceptives/data.en.md

 <div class="container page-content">
 <div class="page-content-container" markdown="1">

-But contraceptive use is not homogeneous between countries or across social classes.
+But [contraceptive use is not homogeneous between countries or across social classes](/contraceptives/team/#data){:target="_blank"}.
 The economic situation, cultural context, availability of pharmacies and public policies determine the most popular method in each country.
 </div>
 </div>